POSTS TAGGED: Chrome OS

 Some time ago, Google decided to give up on Android and focus on Chrome OS as the main operating system for more traditional computing form factors.
 Since that time, we’ve seen Chrome OS ship on Chromebooks, Chromeboxes, and the like.
 It seems that the engineers at Google changed their minds and decided to Androidify their second operating system by allowing it to run Android apps.

-Posted May 16, 2014 By: Jimmy McGee
+Posted May 16, 2014 at 09:00 am by Jimmy McGee

 Android KitKat for the Droid Razr HD and Razr M has been released!
 That and much more news is covered by Jordan, as he reviews all the important stories from this week.
 Included in this week’s news is the announcement that Google Glass is now available to the public and that KitKat finally arrives on the Verizon Galaxy Note 3!
 That’s not all that’s covered in today’s video!

-Posted February 10, 2014 By: Tomek Kondrat
+Posted February 10, 2014 at 08:00 pm by Tomek Kondrat

 ADB and Fastboot are invaluable tools for almost every Android user.
 Without them, flashing a kernel or system image would be much more difficult or even impossible.
 If you are an experienced user, you can download the Android SDK, click few times, add ADB and Fastboot to $PATH and happily torture your device with latest ROMs and kernels without worry that one small mistake will result as a plastic brick.